VoliKoN/k3s-gitops/docs/setup.md

 ### :computer:&nbsp; Nodes

-I'm using 3 physical nodes running [Proxmox](https://proxmox.com/en/) and a VM for every node in the cluster.
+I'm currently using a single node running in a vm on [Proxmox](https://proxmox.com/en/).
 ### :wrench:&nbsp; Tools

 :round_pushpin: Need to install the required CLI tools listed below on workstation.